What’s Your Biggest Time Waster at Work (And How to Increase Productivity)

 • Enlist your team’s help.
 Communicate your need for help to your staff so they understand both what you are doing and how it will help the business succeed.
 When your team understands how important Focus Days are to the company’s ability to achieve its goals, they will rally to support that effort.

-Consider suggesting your key team members to take their own Focus Day too.
+With employee engagement in mind, consider suggesting your key team members to take their own Focus Day too.
 You’ll quickly see the positive increase in production this will bring.

 Bring only the key project(s) you want to work on for your Focus Day.
 One component of willpower is controlling your environment to best support you.
 Leave the other work and distractions behind.
 That way, you couldn’t work on them even if you wanted to.